Soccer-A future European Super League could have 80 clubs - A22 CEO | Sports-Games

 In a statement outlining the preliminary results of talks that A22 had with what it said was 50 European clubs and stakeholders of football, the company said change was necessary.
 "The vast majority of them share the assessment that the very foundation of European football is under threat, and it is time for change," A22 said.

-Spain's La Liga President Javier Tebas, a staunch opponent of the ESL, said the plan would only favour big clubs.
-"The Super League is the wolf, who today disguises himself as a granny to try to fool European football, but his nose and his teeth are very big," Tebas wrote on Twitter on Thursday.

-"Four divisions in Europe?
-Of course the first for them, as in the 2019 reform.
-Government of the clubs?
-Of course only the big ones."
 European soccer body UEFA, the biggest opponent to the ESL plan which it sees as threatening its own Champions League club competition, did not immediately respond to a request for a comment.
+The European Club Association (ECA) said A22's "rehashed idea" had already been "proposed, discussed and comprehensively rejected by all stakeholders in 2019.

+"As the sole organisation recognised by FIFA and UEFA representing clubs at European and international level, and the only body through which clubs have genuine representation in their decision-making, ECA reiterates its long-standing opposition to the European Super League and any breakaway project," the ECA added.
+"From 2024 more clubs from more countries will participate in European men's club competitions every season."

+The Champions League is set to expand from 32 teams to 36 from the 2024-25 season after UEFA approved the new format last year.
+'WALKING CORPSE'

 The Football Supporters' Association, which represents fans in England and Wales and is a co-founder of Europe's equivalent fan body, said the ESL plan did not have any backing from the continent's fans.
 "The walking corpse that is the European Super League twitches again with all the self-awareness one associates with a zombie," said FSA chief executive Kevin Miles in a statement.